carlos51599/Borehole_Plots_Render/.github/instructions/General.instructions.md

 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.

 **Timestamp Guideline:**
 Include a timestamp in every chat message for traceability and context.
-The timestamp must include both the current date and the time (in 24-hour format, e.g., 2025-07-22 15:41) of the message.
+The timestamp must include both the current date and the time (in 24-hour format).

 **Multi-Stage Action Plan Guideline:**
 For any task assigned, first create a detailed action plan before coding.
 Follow this multi-stage approach: